Metta Led Insights

 What the two reports describe is a population of boards stalled between Stage 1 and Stage 2.
 The 59 percent of directors who have sought AI education on their own initiative, without coordinated board-level training, are a textbook portrait of Stage 2.
 Everyone is doing their own homework.
 No one is doing it together.

-This matters because AI governance is not an individual sport.
+This matters because AI governance is a team sport.
 The risks it presents, including ethical ambiguity, algorithmic bias, vendor dependency and strategic misdirection, are systemic.
-They require what I refer to as Group Attunement, the board's collective capacity to sense unspoken dynamics, read the emotional climate of the room, and act as an integrated intelligence rather than a collection of well-informed individuals.
-This is the practical expression of systemic awareness in governance.
+They require Group Attunement, the board's collective capacity to sense unspoken dynamics, read the emotional climate of the room, and act as an integrated intelligence.

 The 72 versus 12 finding from the Deloitte report deserves more attention than it has received.

-This connects directly to intellectual humility, which I understand as recognising the limits of one's own knowledge.
-In a boardroom saturated with AI optimism and competitive anxiety, intellectual humility is what allows a director to say, plainly and without apology: "I don't fully understand this, and that is material information for this board."
+This connects directly to intellectual humility, the recognition of the limits of one's own knowledge.
+In a boardroom saturated with AI optimism and competitive anxiety, intellectual humility is what allows a director to say, plainly and without apology: I do not fully understand this, and that is material information for this board.

-The Quality of Attention Neither Report Measured
+The Quality of Attention in The Room

-Both reports recommend structural interventions.
+Most of the governance prescriptions on offer focus on structure.
 Clearer committee mandates.
 Updated board composition.
 AI fluency training.
 Metric dashboards.

 The first dimension, Embodied Mindfulness, captures a director's internal present-moment awareness during a meeting.
 This includes the capacity to notice one's own cognitive shortcuts, regulate one's emotional responses, and maintain focused attention through complex agendas.
 It is the inner condition for sound judgement.